 Follow these simple steps to get set up.
 Add as many teams or spreadsheets as needed!

 1) Create an Initial Database

-In order for us to create two-way connections between Google sheets, we need to set up a seed database to kickoff the process.
-Create two tabs in one sheet.
-Populate your data into the Initial Database sheet, and simply copy this information into the Current Database.
+In order for us to create two-way connections between Google sheets, we first need to set up a seed database to kickoff the process.
+Therefore, create two tabs in one sheet.
+To do so, populate your data into the Initial Database sheet, and simply copy this information into the Current Database.